Hero image

 (1)

 Save hours of planning and increase student engagement with this comprehensive A level resource pack, designed to support full specification coverage.
 Ideal for lessons, cover work, revision, homework, and retrieval practice, this all-in-one bundle includes a wide variety of editable, student-friendly materials that promote grade improvement, exam readiness, and independent learning.
-This resource pack includes: PiXL-style Thinking Hard tasks to challenge students and develop deeper thinking Multiple Choice Questions (MCQs) for retrieval practice and low-stakes assessment Gap-fill worksheets with MCQ options to support knowledge recall and build confidence Retrieval grids and knowledge organisers to reinforce key content over time Rank and Justify activities to build evaluation skills and prepare for extended responses Find the Fib and true/false tasks for quick assessment for learning Structured exam-style questions to support high-quality written responses and exam technique Ready-to-use cover work packs for independent use or non-specialist delivery Video links and revision summaries for independent study and flipped learning Suitable for KS5 & A level this pack is ideal for teachers looking to raise achievement while saving time with high-quality, ready-made resources.
+This resource pack includes: PiXL-style Thinking Hard tasks to challenge students and develop deeper thinking Multiple Choice Questions (MCQs) for retrieval practice and low-stakes assessment Gap-fill worksheets with MCQ options to support knowledge recall and build confidence Retrieval grids and knowledge organisers to reinforce key content over time Rank and Justify activities to build evaluation skills and prepare for extended responses Find the Fib and true/false tasks for quick assessment for learning Structured exam-style questions to support high-quality written responses and exam technique Ready-to-use cover work packs for independent use or non-specialist delivery Video links and revision summaries for independent study and flipped learning Suitable for KS5 & A level this pack is ideal for teachers looking to raise achievement while saving time with high-quality, Ai was used to help create these ready-made resources.

 GCSE Critical Thinking Task Pack Economics AQA Whole specification